GandalftheGUI/Duolingo2Anki/README.md

 My first attempt was to just ask ChatGPT to do this, but it complained about the 13 MB of text it was asked to process.
 Instead, I simply asked it for a Python script to do it for me.

-I just needed to provide a little bit of HTML to ChatGPT to show it how the data was formatted, this turns out to be a little more difficult than originally envisioned.
-VSCode/Cursor both crashed when trying to open the file, so the simples thing to do was just drop in a screenshot of html from the inspector (🤪)
+I just needed to provide a little bit of HTML to ChatGPT to show it how the data was formatted, but this turned out to be a little more difficult than I originally envisioned.
+VS Code and Cursor both crashed when trying to open the file, so the simplest thing to do was just drop in a screenshot of the HTML from the inspector (🤪).

 <img width="635" height="599" alt="image" src="https://github.com/user-attachments/assets/1bc99b84-feaf-4a3c-ade9-69281ea67856" />

-After providing a little of the HTML to ChatGPT to show it how the data was formatted, here is what it gave me:
+After providing a little of the HTML to ChatGPT to show it how the data was structured, here is what it gave me:

 ```python
 from bs4 import BeautifulSoup